ALA wants to help you get the most out of your membership and your membership experience, now and throughout your career.

-The "Manage My Membership" area helps you more easily manage and create your own membership experience.
-Use it as your ALA "home base."
-Update your membership information, renew your membership, access useful information, better understand how ALA is organized via its Divisions, Round Tables and Offices, and stay abreast of ALA work and professional issues.
-Over time, we will be adding even more options and functions.
+This area helps you easily manage and create your own membership experience.
+Update your membership information, renew your membership, and stay abreast of ALA work and professional issues.

 Create Your "Own ALA"